gitdode/avrtft/README.md

 ## Paint application

-A super basic paint application created to learn something about processing touch events and draw something on the screen.
+A super basic paint application created to learn about processing touch events and draw something on the screen.

 The FT6206 based touch screen of the
 [Adafruit 2.8" Color TFT LCD with Cap Touch 320x240 ILI9341](https://www.adafruit.com/product/2090)